brinasab/web_scraping/README.md

 Then, we will use these libraries by scraping two websites: a University of Arizona website, and the IMDb movie review website.

-Click on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brinasab/web_scraping/main?filepath=webscraping_workshop.ipynb) to launch and play with the workshop dynamically on MyBinder (no installation required, it should take between 30 and 60 seconds to build).
-You can also download the Jupyter notebook contained in this repository (in this case, you need Jupyter and Python installed on your computer).
+Click on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brinasab/web_scraping/main?filepath=webscraping_workshop.ipynb) to launch and play with the workshop dynamically on MyBinder (no installation required, it should take between 30 and 60 seconds to build). or download the Jupyter notebook contained in this repository.

 This workshop is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) by Sabrina Nardin